|[Torwood Castle tower]|

 Open: Always (exterior only)

 Anything else?
-Parking as for Tappoch Broch above; castle is 600 metres' walk along the track, gently uphill.
+Parking as for Tappoch Broch above; from here it's a 10-min walk south to the castle further along the track, gently uphill.

 |[South side of Torwood Castle]|